HenrikSchumacher/CoBarSLink/README.md

     Get[FileNameJoin[{<<path to cloned repo>>,"CycleSamplerLink.m"}];

 to load the package.

+You may also consider to clone directly to the path where _Mathematica_ looks for packages.
+You can find this path by executing the following the line in _Mathematica_:

+    FileNameJoin[{$BaseDirectory, "Applications"}]

+Then you can load the package just by executing

+    Needs["CycleSamplerLink.m"];

 See also the notebook files *.nb in the "Examples" subdirection for usage examples.